dcooney/wordpress-plugin-installer/README.md

 ## Notes
 - Plugins _must_ be available on the wordpress.org plugin repository to be installed and activated using this Class.
+- This has been developed as a drop-in for WordPress plugins, using this outside of the plugins directory will require modification to the `CNKT_INSTALLER_PATH` constant for loading assets.
+You can define this constant in functions.php prior to loading the class. define('CNKT_INSTALLER_PATH', get_template_directory_uri() .'/vendor');